 LED indicator are on when powered on and flashing when there is USB or BLE communication.

 A 2x10pin xBee Socket is set on the PCB.
 It allows extension for wireless communication including cellular network, WIFI network or xBee communication.
-By default and standard, xBee VCC is 3.3V.
-If your Freematics ONE comes with cellular network support, it has a SIM800L xBee module plugged in the xBee socket and VCC is 5V.
+Please note that, by default and as standard, VCC on xBee socket is 3.3V.
+If your Freematics ONE comes with SIM800L or SIM5360E module, VCC on Xbee socket is set to 5V as is required by either module.

-A CC2540 based BLE module with on board antenna is attached on the back of PCB for both BLE and serial-USB communication.
-Arduino sketch is uploaded to Freematics ONE by this module either through USB or wirelessly through BLE.
+A CC2541 BLE module with onboard antenna is attached on the back of PCB for both BLE communication with mobile devices like iPhone or iPad.

 Compiling and Uploading